 There’s good news and bad news in the workplace of 2017.
 The good news is that there has never been a better time to be a work professional than right now.
 The bad news is that there is still entirely too much suffering in silence going on.
 Too much leading by intimidation and too much fear caused by bullying.

 The fix?
 Speaking Up.
 Silence is the enemy.

 In my work as a trainer all over the world, I see that the number one challenge staff face is to find their voices to speak up to their managers and colleagues.
 A close second (in challenges, that is) is that too many undervalue their worth.
 They say, “I can’t speak up.
 I’m afraid of losing my job.”
 I say, “If you keep staying silent, I’m afraid you are going to lose you.”

 Here’s the thing.
-If you speak your mind respectfully, directly, and with specific details, you not only will not lose your job, you will mostly likely be setting the stage for a promotion, not to mention improved self-confidence, self-esteem, self-respect and the respect of others.
+If you speak your mind respectfully, directly, and with specific details, you not only will not lose your job, you will most likely be setting the stage for a promotion, not to mention improved self-confidence, self-esteem, self-respect and the respect of others.

 What are we staying quiet about?
 Lots of things…